-Not only executing actions, but also imagining and observing, activates certain motor-related regions, such as the premotor cortex and inferior parietal lobule.
+Not only executing actions but also imagining and observing, activates certain motor-related regions, such as the premotor cortex and inferior parietal lobule.
 This means that thinking about and observing a movement activates the same areas in the brain as the actual movement.
 (3)

 Motor imagery requires the mental practice of movements without visible movement.
 This can happen implicitly, for example during mental rotation tasks, or explicitly through voluntary imagination of movements.
 (4)

 While motor imagery has also been used for brain-machine/computer interfaces (BMI/BCI), both can be used to learn and relearn complex motor tasks.
-The complexity and the level of performance influence the brain’s activity.
-At least in the early phases of motor learning action observation overrules motor imagery as a strategie.
+The complexity and level of performance influence the brain’s activity.
+At least in the early phases of motor learning action observation overrules motor imagery as a strategy.
 (3,5)